The Surprising Difficulty of Search in Model-Based Reinforcement Learning

 Consider the standard value function update used by both TD-MPC2 and MR.Q, based on a value target that evaluates a learned policy network~$\pi$:

-The value update evaluates the policy~$\pi$, regardless of whether search was used to gather the data.
-Because every sample in a mini-batch needs a value target, incorporating search would increase the number of costly search calls by a factor of the batch size and the update-to-data ratio (e.g., $256\times$ with default hyperparameters).
+This value update evaluates the learned policy $\pi$ rather than the action originally taken in the environment.
+When MPC is used to collect data, there is a mismatch in which the value function is trained on actions from $\pi_\text{MPC}$ but queried on actions sampled from $\pi$.
+Because $\pi \neq \pi_\text{MPC}$, these queries are out-of-distribution, which prior work has shown leads to approximation errors and overestimated values \citep{fujimoto2019off}.

-However, using search for data collection introduces a distribution shift: the behavior policy defined by search differs from the policy~$\pi$ used to compute the value target.
-Specifically, when computing the update in \Cref{eqn:td_update}, we query the value function~$Q(s', \pi(s'))$, which evaluates actions selected by $\pi$.
-Since the value function is trained on actions gathered by search rather than $\pi$, these queried actions are out-of-distribution.
-Prior work has shown that such out-of-distribution queries can produce large approximation errors and overestimated values~\citep{fujimoto2019off}.
+One might resolve this by using search to compute value targets directly, but doing so is prohibitively expensive.
+Every sample in a mini-batch requires a target, multiplying the number of costly search calls by the batch size and update-to-data ratio (e.g., $256\times$ with default hyperparameters).

-To validate this hypothesis, we measure the accuracy of value functions learned by MR.Q, MR.Q with MPC, and TD-MPC2.
-We compute value error by comparing the learned state-action values against the true discounted returns of trajectories starting from those state-action pairs rolled out in the real environment. \Cref{fig:value_error} shows that simply changing the behavior policy to use MPC introduces significant overestimation bias in MR.Q.
+To test this hypothesis, we measure the accuracy of value functions learned by MR.Q, MR.Q with MPC, TD-MPC2, and our proposed approach, MRS.Q (introduced in the following section) in \Cref{fig:value_error}.
+Value error is computed by taking the difference between the learned value estimate and the true discounted return of the behavior policy: the learned policy network for MR.Q, and the MPC policy~$\pi_\text{MPC}$ for the others.
+Unlike prior work~\citep{lin2025td} which examined overestimation bias of the learned policy~$\pi$, our experiments focus on the behavior policy (largely the MPC policy~$\pi_\text{MPC}$).

-Moreover, we observe a clear relationship between value error in \Cref{fig:value_error} and performance $\Delta$ from using MPC reported in \Cref{table:acc_perf}.
-While TD-MPC2 generally achieves much lower value error despite also using MPC, it exhibits high value error in domains where MPC harmed performance (dog-stand, Ant, Hopper, Humanoid, Walker2d).
-Conversely, in the sole environment where MPC improved MR.Q (Ant), MR.Q+MPC achieves lower value error than MR.Q.
-These results support two conclusions: (1) MPC introduces significant overestimation bias, and (2) while the design choices in TD-MPC2 help mitigate this bias, they are not a sufficient solution in isolation.
+\Cref{fig:value_error} shows that simply changing the behavior policy from the learned policy (MR.Q) to MPC (MR.Q+MPC) introduces significant overestimation bias.
+Moreover, \Cref{fig:value_error} reveals a clear relationship between value error and the performance change $\Delta$ from using MPC (\Cref{table:acc_perf}): \begin{itemize}[topsep=-1pt, itemsep=1pt,leftmargin=10pt] \item \textbf{MR.Q+MPC:} Switching from the learned policy to MPC introduces overestimation in nearly every environment.
+MPC improves performance only in Ant, where overestimation is the lowest. \item \textbf{TD-MPC2:} Compared to MRQ+MPC, overestimation is considerably lower overall.
+However, it remains high in environments where TD-MPC2's learned policy outperforms vanilla TD-MPC2 (dog-stand, Ant, Hopper, Humanoid, Walker2d). \end{itemize} These findings suggest that (1) MPC introduces significant overestimation bias, and (2) although the design choices in TD-MPC2 help mitigate this bias, they are insufficient as a standalone solution.